 - Crowded teeth have room to emerge

-- Risk of trauma as a result of protruding front teeth is reduced
+- The risk of trauma as a result of protruding front teeth is reduced

 - Reducing treatment length